Lind-Project/RawPOSIX/README.md

 * All PRs should be merged to the Develop branch

 * Any imports from the standard library or any crates should be done in an interface file

-More detailed guideline will be in [RustPOSIX's wiki](https://github.com/Lind-Project/lind-docs/blob/main/docs/RustPOSIX/Style-Guide.md)